Udon171/fam-star-quizary/readme.md

 The winner is celebrated with fireworks, poppers, and a banner proclaiming "Winner Winner Chicken Dinner!" with their name and a shining "King of the Fam" golden trophy.

+Technical Details

+Question Generator API: Integrates with an external API to fetch unlimited multi-category trivia questions.

+UI Design: Built with a game-show aesthetic, featuring:

+Central question display.

+Player buzzers with colored backgrounds, profile images, and scrolling name text.

+Animated lights, timers, and sound effects for immersion.

+Future Development: Additional features (e.g., expanded categories, custom question sets, or mobile support) can be added in future iterations.

+How to Play

+Start the game and enter the names and profile icons for up to 4 players.

+Play through 4-8 rounds, answering trivia questions under a 60-second timer.

+Earn lifelines by performing well in specific rounds.

+The top two players enter the H2H finale, using strategy and lifelines to outsmart their opponent.

+Celebrate the "King of the Fam" with a spectacular victory animation!